Next Yoga Teacher Training 100% Online during 2022!

 Students can suggests modifications as needed.
 Students warm up all muscle groups and joints, Use safety cues and modifications, identifying muscles being utilized.
 Concentrating on the breath and stressing the importance “feeling comfortable in the pose”.

 This course encourages students to better articulate, analyze, and develop practices for various structural and functional issues.
 Emphasis will be on safetly and comfortably executed asanas, vinyasa karma (sequencing) and adaptation as well as the use of sound and pranayama, and the process of meditation.

-This last of the twelve weekends is our celebration with Bhakti Yoga!
+This last of the twelve module is our celebration with Bhakti Yoga!
 We will explore the potential of sound through singing, chanting and silence.
 We will work with practical techniques which can be used in daily life.
 This workshop focusses on using music for health and well being.

 Students learn to chant Sanskrit mantras.
 We discover the devotional approach of Bhakti yoga through reconnecting with our individual spirituality.
 We practice Kirtan with a selection of inter-spiritual chants/songs through call and response chanting.
 Students learn the value of being of service to others through yoga (seva).

 Student visit Neem Karoli Baba Ashram and Hanuman Temple Sunday for 11 am Chanting of Hanuman Chalisa; followed by aarti and prasad.

 Thanks Alana Lee for this awesome testimonial!
 Alana will be teaching advanced postures in upcoming workshops.
 She is an expert fitness instructor, Yoga instructor and personal trainer.
 Alana is the owner of High Frequency Loft in Taos, a space for mindful movement & uplifting events.

 Check out her classes at High Frequency Loft